Simple Ways To Get Cozy This Winter

 Cook or bake something

-Home cooked food is the best!
+Nothing says cozy home like the scent of freshly baked cookies or homemade soup!
 Even if you can’t find the time during the week, you could get creative in your kitchen on the weekend.
 When you cook from scratch at home or bake something in your oven, those smells will permeate your house.
 In the summer, we often find it too warm to be baking or roasting.
-In the winter on the other hand, we welcome that extra warmth.
+In the winter, on the other hand, we welcome that extra warmth.
 Just imagine some roast in the oven or the scent of cookies wafting through your house!

 Have friends over instead of entertaining